BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 You and your sales agent can access the Sales Agent application by connecting to https://agent.bll.bt

-You will be able to manage your salesagents by taking the following steps
+You will be able to manage your Sales Agents by taking the following steps
 1. Log on to Sales Agent App
 2. Navigate to Sales Agents (Left hand navigation menu)
 3. You will see the listing of all of your agents on this screen